If you want things to change, YOU need to change, in manageable and habitual ways. That’s why my word of the year is HABIT.

-When I saw the “word of the year” idea on both various blogs I follow and groups I belong to, I knew that was something I just had to do.
+When I saw the “word of the year” idea on various blogs I follow, I knew it was something I had to do.
 I’m soon-to-be 43 and for most of my life I’ve set goals and created plans to achieve them.
-This is never more so than at the start of a new year, which sends me into a giddy frenzy of pie-in-the-sky thinking followed by visions of the me that will be looking in the mirror come 365 days later.
-Thinner.
-Healthier.
-More accomplished.
+This is never more so than at the start of a new year, which sends me into a giddy frenzy of targets and action plans.
+With a word of the year, I would have focus around those goals.

-But on the first of January 2017, the me that looked in the mirror was some 3 kg (over 6 and a half pounds) heavier than the one that saw in January 2016, continuing the trend of a 3 kg weight gain every year for the last five years, after a lifetime of being thin.
-She had not run a half marathon.
+But on the first of January 2017, the me that looked in the mirror was some 3 kg (over 6 and a half pounds) heavier than the one that saw in January 2016, continuing the trend of a 3 kg weight gain every year for the last five years.
+She had not run a half marathon in 2016 as she had planned.
 In fact, she hadn’t run at all since about March.
-She had finished her Master’s degree.
-But that was going to happen New Year’s Resolution or not.

-So I looked at myself with the muffin top hanging over the skirt that had looked pretty good on me last year, and thought, What the hell happened?
-How had I become this person?
+So I looked at myself with the muffin top hanging over the skirt that had looked good on me last year, and thought, What the hell happened?

 The thing is, we are not what goals we set.
-We are not some untapped potential waiting to be realised.
+We are not some untapped potential waiting to be realized.
 We are what we do.
 Every day.

-And what I’ve been doing every day is eating too much of the wrong things.
+And what I’d been doing every day was eating too much of the wrong things.
 Those habits stopped any form of progress I made through running, fasting, whatever.

 “I’m going to lose 10 kg this year.
 I might do something like calorie count Monday – Saturday, and then Sunday I can have a cheat day.
 But I can eat whatever I like if we go out, because we don’t go out that much.
 And when we have a morning tea shout at work.
 And…”